MandyHe/CA06/README.md

 Building a movie recommendation to help users find similar movies when they type in one movie's name.

+# Dataset

-# No need to download dataset, the code contain data url
+No need to download dataset, the code contain data url

 1. Dataset: https://github.com/ArinB/CA05-kNN/raw/master/movies_recommendation_data.csv